 The final season of the fantasy TV series Game of Thrones, which aired recently, was panned for its tonal shift from prior seasons.
 The audience blamed the show writers for pacing and action that seemed contrary to the character arcs developed in George RR Martin’s books.
-There were many arguments and discussions about what the true cause was, but one particular critique posted on Twitter thread caught my eye.
+There were many arguments and discussions about what the true cause was, but one particular critique from a Twitter user caught my eye.
 The author describes how differences between “plotters” and “pantsers,” two writer archetypes, could have been at the heart of the issue.
-No spoilers
+And I realized it reflects how differences in our approaches to designing user onboarding can affect the user experience.

 In short: plotters start by creating a detailed outline before writing a story, and pantsers, who “fly by the seats of their pants,” jump right into story building, unearthing main plot points as a byproduct of character development.
 Per this thread, the final seasons of Game of Thrones suffered because the showrunners, who were plotters, had to fit the looser character arcs from Martin, a pantser, into the fixed-timeline outcome of their show outline.